DaniGarciaLopez/libsurvive_ros2/README.md

 - `namespace = string (default: 'libsurvive')` : This is the namespace on which to add the extra topics for sensor data.
 - `record = boolean (default: false)` : Start a `ros2 bag record` to save `/tf` and `/tf_static` topics to a ros bag in the ROS2 log directory for the current launch ID as `libsurvive.bag`.
-- `rosbridge = boolean (default: false)` : Starts a `rosbridge_server` and `rosapi`, which offers data over a websocket by default at port 9090, which allows you to stream directly into the [foxglove.dev](https://foxglove.dev) robotics visualization tool.
+- `rosbridge = boolean (default: false)` : Starts `foxglove_bridge` which offers data over a websocket by default at port 9090, which allows you to stream directly into the [foxglove.dev](https://foxglove.dev) robotics visualization tool.
 - `composable = boolean (default: false)`: For advanced users only -- it shows how to load the component-based version of the code to get zero-copy IPC between it and other composable nodes.

 # Example visualization with Foxglove

-After launch the stack (with `rosbridge:=true`), navigate to [this Foxglove link](https://studio.foxglove.dev/?ds=rosbridge-websocket&ds.url=ws%3A%2F%2Flocalhost%3A9090
+After launch the stack (with `rosbridge:=true`), navigate to [this Foxglove link](https://studio.foxglove.dev/?ds=foxglove-websocket&ds.url=ws%3A%2F%2Flocalhost%3A9090
 ) and you should see the data streaming:

 ![alt text](doc/foxglove.png)